Physical Therapy

 -

-Play on large exercise balls to build strength
+Playing on large exercise balls to build strength

 -

-Run/hop around to improve coordination
+Running and hopping to improve coordination

 -

-Balance on a beam
+Balancing on a beam

 -

-Stand on one foot
+Standing on one foot to improve stability

 -